A-Azarmi/dataStack/README.md

 # Data Engineering Docker Stack

 A fully containerized **Data Engineering Platform** built with Docker Compose.
-It includes a complete analytics pipeline — ingestion, orchestration, storage, visualization, and a Python (Flask) microservices layer for data access and dashboards.
+It includes a complete analytics pipeline — ingestion, orchestration, storage, visualization, and a python app and flask firmwork microservices layer for data access and dashboards.

     +---------------------+         +-----------------------+
     |    API Gateway      | <-----> |   Flask Microservices  |